 · Leucocytozoon sp. (phylum Apicomplexa, family Plasmodiidae), is closely related to Haemoproteus sp. and Plasmodium sp.

-· Often affects young ducks and geese and can result in sudden detach
+· Often affects young ducks and geese and can result in sudden death

 · Highest incidence in the spring with a carrier state

-· Transmitted by black flies (Simulium spp.) and biting midges (Culicoides spp.)
+· Vectors: Transmitted by simuliid (black) flies (Simulium spp.) and biting culidoid midges (Culicoides spp.)

 · Schizogony in the liver, lung and vascular system